purelogiq/stringify-html-brunch/README.md

 How does this not already exist?
 Original by [Sam Terrell](https://github.com/samterrell) [here](https://github.com/samterrell/stringify-html-brunch)
-This fork changes the template extension to ejs.
+This fork changes the template extension to ejs (for example for use with Underscore, albeit the file extension doesn't really matter).
 Below is the README from upstream (more or less).

 ## Usage